bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/StorageBackends.rst

 Director
 ''''''''

-First, we will create the new |bareosDir| :ref:`DirectorResourceStorage`.
+First, we will create the new |dir| :ref:`DirectorResourceStorage`.

 For the following example, we

 -  choose the name :config:option:`Dir/Storage = S3_Object`\ .

--  choose \resourceDirectiveValue{Dir}{Storage}{Media Type}{S3_Object1}.
+-  choose :config:option:`dir/storage/MediaType = S3_Object1`\ .
 We name it this way, in case we later add more separated Object Storages that don’t have access to the same volumes.

--  assume the |bareosSd| is located on the host :strong:`bareos-sd.example.com` and will offers the :ref:`StorageResourceDevice` :config:option:`Sd/Device = S3_ObjectStorage`\  (to be configured in the next section).
+-  assume the |sd| is located on the host :strong:`bareos-sd.example.com` and will offers the :ref:`StorageResourceDevice` :config:option:`Sd/Device = S3_ObjectStorage`\  (to be configured in the next section).

 .. code-block:: bareosconfig
    :caption: bareos-dir.d/storage/S3\_Object.conf